evanpurkhiser/CS-Karat-Sleuth/presentation/readme.md

 Serving HTTP 0.0.0.0 port 8000 ...
 ```

 Then in a web browser load <http://localhost:8000/presentation.html>.
-If you're
+If your
 changes don't show up as you're editing the presentation then you may have to
 clear you're cache or do a hard refresh.